Public Participation and Presentations

 Click here for a list of all Q&A from the TDEC VW Settlement Public Information Sessions.

-TDEC has participated and will continue to participate as a speaker at various state and local conferences, forums, webinars, and other meetings to inform attendees about the VW Settlement, the EMT, and the development of the State’s BMP.
+TDEC has participated and will continue to participate as a speaker at various state and local conferences, forums, webinars, and other meetings to inform attendees about the VW Settlement, the EMT, the development of the State’s BMP, and the release of funding solicitations under the EMT.
 A comprehensive listing of this public outreach and engagement activity to date follows:

 - Tennessee Clean Fuels Stakeholder Webinar (March 3, 2017)